Multiplicativity of linear functionals on function spaces on an open unit disc: Proof of Theorem A: The GKZ theorem for polynomials

-In this Section, we shall prove Theorem \ref{GKZ-p}.
-Our proof is a beautiful extension of the idea used by Roitman and Sternfeld \cite[Lemma 2]{RS} to give an elementary proof of the classical GKZ theorem.
+In this Section, we shall prove Theorem A. Our proof is interesting in its own right and also because we extend–with some ingenuity–the idea used by Roitman and Sternfeld \cite[Lemma 2]{RS} to give an elementary proof of the classical GKZ theorem.